NateFerrero/nginxify/README.md

 Nginxify parses JSON configurations of NGINX config files and creates the appropriate representations in configuration.

-## Config File Location
+## NGINX Config File Location

-The default configuration file is located at `/etc/nginx/sites-enabled/nginxify.conf`, if this is not included by default, for example on Mac OS X, you will need to include this file in your `nginx.conf` file using the [include](http://nginx.org/en/docs/ngx_core_module.html#include) directive.
+The default generated configuration file is located at `/etc/nginx/sites-enabled/nginxify.conf`, if this is not included by default, for example on Mac OS X, you will need to include this file in your `nginx.conf` file using the [include](http://nginx.org/en/docs/ngx_core_module.html#include) directive.

 ## Usage

-Create a file called `.nginx` in your user home directory (/home/username), and populate according to the following JSON:
+Create a file called `.nginx` in your user home directory (/home/username), and populate according to the following JSON.
+Each user can have their own `.nginx` file, and they will be merged in the order returned by the `glob` package in python.

 ```js
 {